BrendaIT/ERCFUpdater/README.md

-# ERCFUpdater
+Macros and python module for the ERCF V1.1

-Moonraker Updater for ERCF
+Refer to the ERCF manual for their installation and usage